-Why You Should Try White Chicken Chili
+Why You’ll Love This White Chicken Chili Recipe

 - Perfect texture.
 Part of the beans are puréed with an immersion blender (my secret to thickening chili!) to deliver a creamy texture.

 - Toppings!
-White chicken chili can be loaded with toppings galore, leaving you blissfully wondering whether the toppings or the chili is the main meal.
+White bean chicken chili can be loaded with toppings galore, leaving you blissfully wondering whether the toppings or the chili is the main meal.

-How to Make the Best White Chicken Chili
+How to Make White Bean Chicken Chili

 - Onion.
 A yellow onion or white onion is an important ingredient for building the base flavor.